Lithuania company registration

 How to carry out Lithuania company registration?

 The key steps to Lithuania company registration are as follows:

 Step 1: Choosing a suitable business structure

 - There are a variety of corporate structures available in Lithuania for you to choose from.
 These include the Individual Enterprise (IĮ), Limited Liability Company (AB or UAB), General Partnership (TŪB), Limited Partnership (KŪB), Small Partnership (MB), Branch Office, Representative Office and Agricultural Company (ŽŪB).
 Foreign business owners most commonly pick the Limited Liability company due to its easy and minimal incorporation requirements and reduced liability for stakeholders.

 - Tetra Consultants will first seek to fully understand your intended business goals, activities, needs and context, before recommending the most optimum structure for your company.

 Step 2: Reserving the company name

-- Next, you will have to pick your preferred name for your company.
+- Before proceeding with Lithuania company registration, you will have to pick your preferred name for your company.
 Tetra Consultants will then reserve this with the Lithuania Register of Legal Entities, through the application form JAR-5.
 The name can be held for up to half a year and will need a reservation fee of around EUR 16.